 CrossHope Chapel is part of the Calvary Global Network, but not the Calvary Chapel Association.

 We are not opposed to the CCA, we were actually hoping to affiliate with the CCA when the split happened in 2016.
-As the split began to play out we decided to sign-up with the CGN and found ourselves out of communication with the CCA.
+As the split began to play out (Calvary Chapel Split) we decided to sign-up with the CGN because we found ourselves out of communication with the CCA.

 I want to explain the difference for our fellowship, between the CGN and the CCA, as I see it.